Top 10 Retail Technology Trends for 2019

 “They want the self-checkout host to pull as many customers to self-checkouts as they can.
 They want you to invite them over, say, ‘Hey have you used our self-checkouts?
 If not, I’d be happy to show you how it works’”

 And research shows that sales have increased greatly in the past years and is only going to grow.
 So as we approach 2019, be on the lookout for self-checkouts to keep growing in numbers as there is an ever-shrinking number of cashiers.
-And to assure your ROI doesn’t get to the point where your cutting labor costs just to stay afloat, click here to download an ROI calculator to keep handy whenever you need it.
+And to assure your Workforce Management Calculator doesn’t get to the point where your cutting labor costs just to stay afloat.

 <div id="The continued rise of the Internet of Things"><strong>4.
 The continued rise of the Internet of Things</strong></div>

 If you’re unfamiliar with the Internet of Things, it’s a term used to describe the interconnection via the internet of computing devices that are found within everyday objects, which allows them to send and receive data.
 You’ve most likely experienced this when you walk into a store and suddenly your phone alerts you of special deals that are going on within the store that you would be interested in.
 While it’s current state is interesting, it’s about to get a lot more interesting as more and more products start to utilize the technology.

 One example is found within the advent and rise of smart refrigerators, as you run out of milk, cheese, bread, etc. the refrigerator is able to detect this and send messages to your phone regarding deals in the area that can help them fill their need.
 For example, if you’re grocery store is running a buy one, get one free sale on gallons of milk, and there’s someone running low on milk and owns a smart refrigerator, then they’ll be alerted of your store’s special milk sale.
 Expect for the internet of things and it’s intertwining with an ever-growing list of everyday products to make a big commotion in 2019.